Exact mediation analysis for ordinal outcome and binary mediator: Concepts and definitions

-and describes the causal effect of the exposure on the outcome not mediated by $M$ which is fixed to level $m\in\{0,1\}$.
-In the other hand, the natural direct effect is obtained as

-and quantifies the same effect when keeping the mediator to $M(x^*)$, that is, to the level it would have naturally attained under the exposure level $x^*$.
-The natural indirect effect is given by

-and compares the odds that $Y$ exceeds the level $j$ had the exposure been set to $x$ and the mediator been set to the value that it would have naturally attained if the exposure had been set to $x$, i.e. $M(x)$, against the same odds had the exposure been set to $x$ but the mediator been set to the value that it would have naturally attained if exposure had been set to $x^{*}$, i.e. $M(x^*)$.
-Notice that

-A similar decomposition of the total causal effect is obtained after interchanging the role of $x$ and $x^*$ for the potential outcome of $M$; see \cite{RobinsGreen1992}.

-As $x^*$ is usually considered the baseline category, the difference concerns the apportioning to the direct or indirect effect of a possible interaction between $X$ and $M$ on the outcome $Y$ in the log odds scale.
-The choice depends on the data at hands and on subject matter considerations.
-We here refer to this definition, as the other can be derived in analogous way.

-In order to identify the causal effects, further conditions are necessary as in \cite{VdWVanZhang2016}, to which we refer.
-We summarise them by assuming that, possibly after conditioning on observed covariates $C$, the DAG in Figure \ref{fig:dag1} describes the data generating mechanism and no unobserved confounders exist; see \cite{PearlCausalityBook2009}, Ch.
-7. We further assume a parametric formulation of the data generating process according to models \eqref{eq:lrw} and \eqref{eq:lry}, provided in next section.
-For a discussion on the identification assumptions see \cite{vanderweele2009b}, \cite{ShpitserVanderWeele2011}, \cite{steen2018mediation} and \cite{Didelez2020}.
+Causal effects involve contrasts on the potential outcome for $X$ set to $x$ or $x^*$, with $x^*$ a baseline level. \cite{VdWVanZhang2016}$^3$ introduced the causal effects for an ordinal outcome on a cumulative odds ratio scale.
+To identify the causal effects, further conditions are necessary as in \cite{VdWVanZhang2016}$^3$.
+A detailed presentation of these causal effects and their identification conditions is in eAppendix A.1.
+We here summarize them by assuming that, possibly after conditioning on observed covariates $C$, the DAG in the Figure describes the data-generating mechanism and no unobserved confounders exist; see \cite{PearlCausalityBook2009}$^6$, Ch.
+7. We further assume a parametric formulation of the data-generating process according to models \eqref{eq:lrw} and \eqref{eq:lry}, provided in next section.